TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 ![peptocar](/assets/img/peptocar.jpg)

-*Just get it all out, you'll feel better baby*
+*Just get it all out, you'll feel better baby.*

 #### **2) Every syllogism must distribute the middle term in at least one of the premises.**

 There's gotta be a genuine connection between the major and minor term.
 It's like a parent holding their kid's hand.
 If they don't hold on, then the kid is liable to get separated and cause mayhem.
+Just look at this debacle of a syllogism.

 >
 - Kids are trouble.